-I used to be a master grudge holder, and the worst part is that I didn’t see it as a negative characteristic.
-I thought that holding onto grudges made me strong, fierce, and a bad-ass.
+I used to be a master at holding grudges, and the worst part is that I didn’t see it as a negative characteristic.
+I thought that holding grudges made me strong, fierce, and a bad-ass.
 I didn’t see that hanging on to that kind of negativity was hurting myself more than it was hurting others.
 I was making myself into a toxic friend so that when the friendship blew up, the people I put into my own personal killing fields wouldn’t care that I was no longer in their life.

 “You never forget a slight,” my friend said to me one day out of nowhere, showing me that even when I tried to hide it, everyone knew I carried my emotional-scoreboard with me wherever I went.

 It was almost as if I was expecting people to hurt me, and the only way I saw of protecting myself was to be on the defensive and to have a heightened sensitivity when it came to my feelings of self-worth, it’s not surprising I took so many things personally.

 If you were a stranger and you were rude to me, I made a mental note of it, and kept it at the back of my mind in case I ever encountered you again.
 If you were a friend or a family member and I thought your actions were hurtful, I might stop speaking to you and/or end our relationship without any warning.

 I knew that my behavior wasn’t healthy, and at some point, I had to learn to let go of my grudges, forgive myself and others, and stop judging everyone for how they treated me.
 I had control over my own actions but not the actions of others, and it was foolish to try to punish the world over perceived transgressions.